website watertownhistory.org

 the following saengerfests (conventions or music

-festivals) were held: Watertown, 1867; Milwaukee,
+festivals) were held: Watertown, 1867; Milwaukee, 1868; Madison, 1869; La

-1868; Madison, 1869; La Crosse, 1871; Dubuque, 1873; Watertown, 1875; Freeport,
+Crosse, 1871; Dubuque, 1873; Watertown, 1875; Freeport, 1877; Milwaukee, 1879;

-1877; Milwaukee, 1879; Madison, 1881; La Crosse; 1883; Watertown, 1885;
+Madison, 1881; La Crosse; 1883; Watertown, 1885; Freeport, 1887; Minneapolis, 1889;

-Freeport, 1887; Minneapolis, 1889; Milwaukee 1891; Dubuque, 1896.
-There was also a band convention in Watertown
+Milwaukee 1891; Dubuque, 1896.
+There was

-As early as 1885 interest began to lag and
+As early as 1885 interest began to lag and young people turned to

-young people turned to amusements rather than to music.
-In its “floruit” the Concordia undertook many
+amusements rather than to music.
+In its

-projects besides regular concerts and opera performances in Watertown.
-The old music hall on North Second Street
+opera performances in Watertown.
+The old

-burned to the ground and a new opera house was built at a cost of $11,872 of
+music hall on North Second Street burned to the ground and a new opera house

-which $2,158 was raised by the women members or auxiliary of the
+was built at a cost of $11,872 of which $2,158 was raised by the women members

-purchased the Tivoli island, planted trees on
+Concordia Society also purchased the Tivoli island,

-it, built a pavilion, and painted it themselves.
+planted trees on it, built a pavilion, and painted it themselves.
 In 1879 an octagon band stand was built on

-the island, forty feet in diameter and was first used
+the island, forty feet in diameter and was first used for the band convention

-for the band convention for which occasion Mr. Sleeper was director and Mr. Mulberger, field marshal.
+for which occasion Mr. Sleeper was director and Mr. Mulberger,

-Many concerts and picnics were held on the island, a windmill supplied
+were held on the island, a windmill supplied water power for the large

-water power for the large fountain, a garden, and a fine bowling alley helped
+fountain, a garden, and a fine bowling alley helped make this a very popular

 A